kappnav/design/kind-action-mapping.md

 Note if there was no subkind specified, the target hierarchy structure would be:

-- kind-subkind.name - instance specific
+- kind.name - instance specific
 - kind - kind specific

 The KindActionMappings CRs are examined in order of precedence, in descending order - e.g. 9, then 8, etc, based on whatever the highest precedence number is among the existent KindActionMappings CRs.